Reefs, inshore, offshore

 Stealth is critical while fishing dock lights for anglers, in both your approach and presentation.
 It’s best to keep it simple.
 Try and go for the line to leader knots then swivels and downscale your leader to fresh 10 lb. fluorocarbon.
 When you begin to cast into the orb of light, but don’t disregard the darker shadows on the outskirts of the light.

 Tackle selection, regardless of the venue, stays the same.
 Lookdowns frequently attack silversides, anchovies, glass minnow, tiny shrimp, and crabs.
 Considering they have relatively small mouths it is preferred and within best interest for bait, such as fish and flies, no larger than 3-inches.
 Tiny streamer flies, small crappie jigs, and the smallest live shrimp you can find are good at luring in a variety of ultra-light targets.

 Lookdowns are commonly found in the sandy areas near bridges and pilings.
-They tend to live in small schools of fish close to the bottom, going at depths of 1 to 53 meters (3 ft. to 173 ft.)
-Thought, lookdown fish can often break away into smaller groups or even pairs.
+They tend to live in small schools of fish close to the bottom, going at depths of 3 ft. to 173 ft.
+Though Lookdown fish can often break away into smaller groups or even pairs.

-Lookdown fish are often located in tropical Atlantic waters, but in the western Atlantic, they can be found from Canada, South of Maine to Uruguay.
-This includes Bermuda and the Gulf of Mexico, but they are rarely seen in the Greater Antilles.
+Although Lookdown fish are often located in tropical Atlantic waters, they can be found from Canada, South of Maine and all down the eastern coast of the United States.
+This includes Bermuda and the Gulf of Mexico.